grattan/grattan-truck-model/README.md

 This project includes the analysis in the Grattan truck plan.

-A detailed breakdown of the assumptions included in the modelling can be found in the technical appendix, a pdf file included in this project (or otherwise available here on overleaf: https://www.overleaf.com/project/62007381b8f6c7c71085577f).
+A detailed breakdown of the assumptions included in the modelling can be found in the technical appendix, a pdf file included in this project.
 The code underpinning the model itself is also included, as described below.